 NOTE: For information on ingredients, the competent authority rules for CBI take priority over the rules for product identification.
-Moved to the top of 4.3 under identify ....
+When applicable, an indication should be given that confidential information about the composition was not mentioned.

 4.3.2 Chemical identity of the substance